 Once I had the bike, I fitted it with Pazzo levers, which shortened the distance between the handlebar and levers, which helps with my hand comfort while riding i.e. I am not having stretch my fingers to pull in the clutch and front brake.

 For a time I was very happy with Rita, she handled beautifully at high speed, and was very comfortable to ride.
 On top of that, she looked amazing and frequently got admired when I am out and about.
 All that said, I never mastered her; found her difficult to control at low speed, her high centre of gravity and twitchy throttle did not suit me.

-I do have a couple of niggles, things that might get better with my experience with her; I really struggle to get into neutral sometimes.
-The Ninja almost jumped into it when I need it to, but Rita just loves to resist me, I am sure there is a knack, I just haven’t found it yet.
-The other niggles is the lack of petrol gauge; this is very odd and the first time I have come across a vehicle without one.
-That said, she does have a light that comes on around 50km before I need to fill up but it does require me to pay extra special attention to when I last filled up, and to make sure I am topped up when there is any chance I might be 50km from a petrol station, which is very possible in Australia.
+I did have a couple of niggles; I really struggled to get her into neutral sometimes.
+The Ninja almost jumped into it when I need it to, but Rita just loved to resist me, I am sure there is a knack, I just didn’t find it.
+The other niggles were the lack of petrol gauge; this is very odd and the first time I have come across a vehicle without one.
+That said, she did have a light that came on around 50km before I need to fill up but it does require me to pay extra special attention to when I last filled up, and to make sure I am topped up when there is any chance I might be 50km from a petrol station, which is very possible in Australia.

 Ninja 250r 2011